whitneyburton/portfolios/students/1611-front/pamela-lovett/pamela_lovett.markdown

 ####from Krystin 1611FE (IdeaBox)

+You are determined, dedicated, you have a ton of grit, AND seemingly limitless energy.
+You came in early, stayed late, weekends - even when feeling under the weather.
+During our project, we put in a LOT of hours - many of which were spent scratching our heads!
+Our collective ability to never flip out in frustration was pretty impressive - we kept the overall tone light and humorous.
+I enjoyed the time we spent working together a lot, no matter how much we wanted to pull out our hair.

+You can be more direct with others, especially when you want to test an idea don't hesitate to go rogue and test out a bunch of things.
+Version control shall set us free.

 ####from Kyle 1611FE

 Pam is great!
 I really love her ability to take the lead and start up class discussions.